DocJade/fluster_rs/src/filesystem_design/disk_layout.md

 # Inode block
 1 byte: bitflags
-    0: This is the last inode on the disk.
+    0: This is the last inode block on the disk.
     1: Reserved for future use
     2: Reserved for future use
     3: Reserved for future use